Elgin, Moray: Local government

-Following the reorganisation of local government in Scotland, Elgin now has two multi-member wards, each with three councillors.
-These wards are Elgin North and Elgin South.
+Elgin is represented on the Moray Council by two wards: Elgin City North and Elgin City South.
+Each ward elects three members using the single transferable vote system - a form of proportional representation.

 City status

-Elgin has bid to become a city as part of The Queen’s Platinum Jubilee celebrations in 2022.
-The last Scottish town to become a city was Perth in 2012.
+Elgin unsuccessfully bid to become a city as part of Elizabeth II's Platinum Jubilee celebrations in 2022.
+The last Scottish town to become a city was Dunfermline in 2022.

 Transport

 Elgin is situated on the A96 trunk route which connects the cities of Aberdeen and Inverness.
 Heavy traffic through the town causes serious congestion.
 Scottish transport minister Tavish Scott visited the town in August 2006 to look at the traffic management problems and to meet campaigners for a bypass.
 It is estimated that a bypass would remove about one-third of traffic from Elgin's streets.
 The A941 runs from Lossiemouth through Elgin to Rothes, Craigellachie, Dufftown and Rhynie.

 Elgin railway station is operated by ScotRail.
 The railway also connects to Aberdeen and Inverness which have trains to other UK destinations.

 Elgin's bus station is located adjacent to the St Giles Centre and is operated mainly by Stagecoach.
 It provides services within Elgin and to other local towns as well as to Aberdeen and Inverness.

 The nearest airports are Inverness Airport, which has flights to mainly UK destinations, and Aberdeen Airport which has UK and international flights.